WhiteHades/library/README.md

 3. Open a pull request or file an issue

 Every submission is reviewed by both an automated validation bot and GitHub Copilot.
 Both must pass.

-## Principles

-- Evidence over assertion.
-Every claim needs a source.
-- Completeness over speed.
-A series needs all its notes.
-An idea needs its overview.
-- Clarity over cleverness.
-Write for the reader.

 ## License